FRRouting/frr/doc/user/bgp.rst

    Disabled by default.

+.. clicmd:: bgp bestpath use-imported-attributes

+   When routes are leaked between VRFs using ``import vrf``, the bestpath selection process by default uses the source VRF's path attributes (AS path length, Origin, MED, Originator-ID) for comparison.
+This command changes the behavior to use the imported path's attributes instead.

+   Disabled by default.

 .. clicmd:: bgp bestpath med missing-as-worst

    If the paths MED value is missing and this command is configured